carlafranca/carlafranca/README.md

 npm start
 ```

-Everything is compiled and outputted inside `/docs`, this is the same for both local development and deployment (not using dist here due to guithub page folder name requeriment).
+Everything is compiled and outputted inside `/docs`, this is the same for both local development and deployment (not using dist here due to github page folder name requirement).

 ## Tasks

-Here are all tasks available:
+Here are all the tasks available:

 Run the local server: